Jamnagar Gujarat, India Travel Guide

 Consider comprehensive routes to cover Gujarat's diverse highlights.

-Start in Ahmedabad, journey to the Rann of Kutch, and then proceed south.
+Start in Ahmedabad, journey to the Rann of Kutch, and subsequently proceed south.

-Move from Kutch down to Jamnagar, Dwarka, Porbandar, and perhaps Gir National Park.
+Move from Kutch all the way to Jamnagar, Dwarka, Porbandar, and perhaps Gir National Park.

 Journey back to Ahmedabad or continue to Mumbai for international departures.